 Touching can be sexual or non-sexual and still be intimate.
 An intimate expression of love can be dragging your fingertips across your partner’s back or neck.
 Touching your partner’s hair, the back of their neck, or even their bare leg can be an expressive way of telling them you’re there for them, physically attracted to them, and/or in love with them.

 #5.
 Rubbing the back of your partner

 Touching a friend who is going through a difficult or upsetting situation is a natural reaction, and this type of touch can be just as effective in a romantic relationship.
-Rubbing or massaging your partner’s back can communicate to them that you are there for them and that you love them.
+Rubbing or massaging your partner’s back can communicate that you are there for them and love them.
 You can also massage their arm, hand, or another part of their body.
-Just make sure you’re communicating with your partner and that they’re okay with it.
+Just ensure you’re communicating with your partner and that they’re okay with it.